-- 2. On the Axiom tab, in the Administration group, select Manage > Axiom Explorer. - 3.
-In Axiom Explorer, navigate to \Axiom\Axiom System\Document Templates\Reports. - 4.
+- 3. In Axiom Explorer, navigate to \Axiom\Axiom System\Document Templates\Reports. - 4.
 Right-click the Reports folder and then select Import Files. - 5.
 In the Select File to Import dialog, navigate to the file, and then click Open.

 The file is saved to the Reports template folder.
 When a user creates a new report, this file will be one of the options to use as the report template.